rightjs/rightjs-core/doc/en/core/class.md

 ## Basic Definition

-A basic class definition is the same you might see in [Prototype][] or [Mootools][]
+A basic class definition is the same as you might see in [Prototype][] or [Mootools][]

     var Klass = new Class({